bithai/iOS-CoSpace-Fall2012/README.txt

 Project idea:  Simple workout app that has multiple tabs.
 1) exercises
+   - top level tab shows categories of exercises
+   - sub level shows list of exercises for each category
 2) workouts
+   - top level tab shows categories of workouts
+   - sub level tab shows list of workouts for that category
 3) favorites

 Exercise - one single specific exercise, like a push-up.
 Will have detailed info view containing instructions, image, and any other relevant info.